robertlarkins/preferred-development-practices/C#/Projects/ProjectStructure.md

 </Project>
 ```

 The Element `<CodeAnalysisRuleSet>` allows a default ruleset file to be specified.
 If a ruleset file is specified in the .csproj file, it will override the ruleset file in Directory.Build.props.
-It seems that the .csproj file has higher precendence than Directory.Build.props.
-More documentation on build or include order would be useful to know exactly what occurs.
+The .csproj file has higher precendence than Directory.Build.props. ***More documentation on build or include order would be useful to know exactly what occurs.***

 If for any reason there needs to be a check to stop an already specified ruleset from being overridden by another ruleset file, then add the following `Condition` to `<CodeAnalysisRuleSet>` to check that a ruleset file has not already been included as part of the MSBuild pipeline: